 Making a Will isn’t as complicated as some people may think.
 You don’t need to pay a solicitor to make one and there is no official document that needs to be filled in.
 To make a legal Will, your wishes just need to be clearly stated in writing and the document must be signed by the Will-maker and two witnesses.

-If you’d like help making a Will, or if have further questions about estate planning, you can make an appointment with our estate planning experts here or call (03) 9917 3388.
+This article can be used to help you fill out our free online Will, or if you’re making one with a Will kit of your own.
+If you’d like help making a Will, or if have further questions about estate planning, chat with our team of experts by calling (03) 9917 3388.